-Ted Wun M.D., FACP, is the Associate Dean for Research for the School of Medicine, the director and principal investigator of the UC Davis Clinical and Translational Science Center (CTSC), and chief of hematology and oncology for UC Davis Health.
+Ted Wun M.D., FACP, is the Associate Dean for Clinical and Translational Research for the School of Medicine, the director and principal investigator of the UC Davis Clinical and Translational Science Center (CTSC), and chief of hematology and oncology for UC Davis Health.
 He also serves as co-principal investigator of the California Cancer Reporting and Epidemiologic Surveillance (CalCARES) program, which manages the California Cancer Registry.

 Wun's primary areas of research interest are in sickle cell disease (SCD) and cancer-associated thrombosis (CAT).
 He and co-investigators were first to describe the presence of platelet-erythrocyte and platelet-monocyte aggregates in patients with sickle cell disease, as well as increased leukocyte activation potential.
 Also, they confirmed the presence of significant platelet activation.
 This body of evidence has informed numerous trials of anti-platelet and anti-adhesive therapy, for which he has served on steering committees and/or as lead investigator.